mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 ## Review your own code first

 Before sending code to your teammate, read it yourself.
-Don't just check for mistakes &mdash; think like someone reading this code for the first time.
+Don't just check for mistakes &mdash; imagine reading the code for the first time.
 What would be confusing?

 I find it helpful to take a break between writing my code and reviewing it.
 People often rush to get their code checked in, so they fire off their changes at the end of the day, but that's when you're least likely to spot your own mistakes.
 Wait until morning, and take a second look with fresh eyes before handing it over to your teammate.